-This page holds information on any current NSUN (or NSUN hosted project) grants programmes, as well as details of our previous programmes.
+This page holds information on current and previous NSUN (or NSUN hosted project) grants programmes for our user-led group members.

-We list external funding pots that might be of interest to user-led mental health groups on a different page on our website and in our members’ bulletin, where we will also post notice of any new NSUN (or NSUN hosted project) grant programmes.
+We list external funding pots that are currently open and may be of interest to user-led mental health groups here on our website and we also post notice of any new external or NSUN (or NSUN hosted project) grant programmes in our members’ bulletin.

 Previous NSUN Grants Programmes